Lope de Vega, Northern Samar

-Lope de Vega, officially the Municipality of Lope de Vega (Bungto han Lope de Vega; Bayan ng Lope de Vega), is a 4th class municipality in the province of Northern Samar, Philippines.
+Lope de Vega, officially the Municipality of Lope de Vega (Bungto han Lope de Vega; Bayan ng Lope de Vega), is a municipality in the province of Northern Samar, Philippines.
 According to the 2020 census, it has a population of 14,690 people.

 It is bordered in the north by Catarman and Mondragon in the east and the province of Samar in the south.

 Lope de Vega was created under Batas Pambansa Blg.
 69 on May 1, 1980, separating 22 barangays from Catarman.
 It is named after the Baroque Spanish playwright and poet Lope de Vega.

 Geography

 Barangays

 Lope De Vega is politically subdivided into 22 barangays.
+Each barangay consists of puroks and some have sitios.